 In 2022, we discovered that the lack of awareness about contemporary techniques, tools, and frameworks required to build “Silicon Valley-grade” products was the main bottleneck, rather than a shortage of talent or proficiency.
 To address this gap in traditional education, we established Wizeline Academy, which provides advanced computer training for free.
 Presently, more than 30,000 students from across the world have enrolled in Wizeline Academy’s programs, and with the ease of online learning, we aim to reach a total of 60,000 students by the conclusion of 2023.

-I found the following context to be of great help in illustrating how freelancing may be a key factor in strengthening the digital economy of the region in the short term, as well as in providing more career opportunities to young Asian professionals, regardless of geographical boundaries, in the long term.
-Moreover, the World Economic Forum has outlined the importance of this development.
+I discovered that the following context is highly valuable in demonstrating how freelancing may play a pivotal role in strengthening the digital economy in the region, providing more employment opportunities for young Asian professionals in the long term, irrespective of geographic boundaries.
+The World Economic Forum has also emphasised the significance of this progress.

 The Asia-Pacific region faces a daunting challenge in driving economic growth, as the shortage of people with adequate digital skills has become a significant impediment.
 An article by the International Finance Corporation (IFC), the largest global development agency focused on the private sector in developing economies and a member of the World Bank Group, indicates that by 2030, roughly 230 million jobs in the region will require digital skills, creating a potential market worth $130 billion with a potential beneficiary pool of 650 million people.
 The necessity for such skills has become increasingly pronounced in recent months, as the COVID-19 pandemic has compelled many enterprises to adopt a digital model as an imperative for survival.